-Learning the language of research can help you understand and use the answers researchers have found to important scientific questions and human problems.
-It.can also help you read academic texts (and texts) more easily.
+Learning the language of research can help you understand research answers to important problems.
+It can also help you read academic texts (and tests) more easily.

 This page explains key words for understanding the process of research.
 It talks about what can go wrong, leading to false or misleading results.

-Then it links to several discussions of research including these words, so you can read the way that scientists use them.
+Then it links to several examples of research, so you can see how scientists use these words.

-At the bottom is a link to a crossword puzzle so you can check your understanding of many important words used in research reports.
+At the bottom is a link to a crossword puzzle.
+Use it to check your understanding of many important words used in research reports.

 Research starts with a question or a problem.
-Researchers begin their work by finding out what others have already learned about the subject.
+Researchers first find out what others have already learned about the subject.

-If their question has not been fully answered, they figure out a way to get more information—perhaps through observation, or an experiment to test their idea.
+If the question has not been fully answered, they figure out a way to get more information.
+They may do further observations or perform an experiment to test their idea.

-After completing their observations or experiments, they analyze the data (information) they have collected, and then publish their procedures, data, and conclusions so other scientists can repeat the experiments if they want to double-check the conclusions.
+Next they analyze the data (information) they have collected.
+Then they publish their procedures, data, and conclusions.
+This allows other scientists to repeat the experiments and double-check the conclusions.

-It’s called a “double-blind” experiment because both the researchers and all the participants are “blind” during the test.
-Nobody knows until after the experiment is completed which group got the treatment and which group only got an inactive placebo.
-That helps prevent their expectations from distorting (twisting or changing) the results.
+A “double-blind” experiment gets its name because both the researchers and the participants are “blind” during the test.
+Nobody knows until the experiment has finished which group got the treatment and which group got an inactive placebo.
+That helps prevent people's expectations from distorting (twisting or changing) the results.

-Here is an article, and then a TED talk, that discuss these problems in more depth (and demonstrate the language for errors.)
-The article emphasizes the importance of replicating important research (having other researchers repeat the experiment.)
-If other researchers can get the same results a second or third time, people can have more confidence in the results.
+Here is an article, and then a TED talk, that explain these problems in more depth.
+(They aso show how to use the language for errors.)
+The article emphasizes the importance of having other researchers repeat important experiments.
+If other researchers get the same results, people can have more confidence in them.

 The TED talk gives some clues to recognize when some research results may be biased or missing.
-(The speaker presents some very useful information, but he talks quickly and uses a lot of British slang.
+(The speaker presents some very useful information.
+However, he talks quickly and uses a lot of British slang.
 If you find listening difficult, try reading the written transcript of his talk.)

 Research Study 1: Drug Interactions

-Doctors know a lot about the side effects of single medications, and even about some interactions between two drugs, but what can happen when a person takes several (as many patients with serious health problems do)?
-This talk discusses why more research is needed on the interactions between drugs that may be safe individually.
+Doctors know a lot about the side effects of single medications.
+They have also studied some interactions between two drugs.
+But what can happen when a person takes more than two (as many patients with serious health problems do)?
+This talk discusses the need for more research on drug interactions, even when each is safe by itself.

 Study 2: The Effects of Green Spaces on Health

-This study finds major health benefits for city residents living near parks and other green spaces.
+This study finds major health benefits for city residents who live near parks.

 Study 3: Forest Re-growth Helps the Climate

-This article discusses how regeneration (re-growth) of tropical forests can mitigate (help reduce the problem) of global warming by taking carbon dioxide out of the air and storing it in the trees.
+This article discusses how the regeneration of tropical forests can reduce global warming.
+With more trees, more carbon dioxide is taken out of the air and stored in the trees.